timlinquist/syaml/README.md

 # SYaml

-A YAML 1.2 syntax parser written in Scala.

-This project aims to provide a pure-scala yaml processor with no dependencies to external libraries.
+The SYaml project provides a Pure Scala YAML 1.2 syntax processor that has no dependencies on external libraries.

 # About

+This project includes the following:

+- Lexer

-Lexer converts YAML files to YEAST tokens (based on Haskell's [YamlReference reference implementation](https://hackage.haskell.org/package/YamlReference)).
+  Converts YAML files to YEAST tokens.

+  The lexer and the YEAST tokens are based on Haskell's [YamlReference: YAML reference implementation](https://hackage.haskell.org/package/YamlReference).

+- Parser

-Parser uses lexer YEAST tokens to generate a hierarchical model (structure matches [YAML Reference Parser](http://ben-kiki.org/ypaste/))
+  Uses the lexer YEAST token output to generate a hierarchical model.

+  The structure of the model matches the structure created by the [YAML Reference Parser](http://ben-kiki.org/ypaste/).

 # Features

 - Complete YAML 1.2 processor
-- Able to parse all examples from the [specification](http://www.yaml.org/spec/1.2/spec.html)
+- Ability to parse all examples from the [YAML specification](http://www.yaml.org/spec/1.2/spec.html)

-## On development
+## In development

 - Java API and libraries
-- JS API and libraries
+- JavaScript API and libraries
-- Improve errors
+- Improve error messages
-- Documentation
+- Improve documentation
 - Model golden tests

 # Usage

-## Lexer (Yeast tokens output)
+## Lexer (YEAST Token Output)

-Example on how to iterate through YEAST tokens.
+The following example shows how to iterate through YEAST tokens:

 ```scala
 private def generate(yamlFile: File, yeastFile: File) = {